discordjs/guide/guide/command-handling/README.md

 :::

 ::: tip
 If you aren't exactly sure what Collections are, they're a class that extend JavaScript's native Map class and include more extensive, useful functionality.
-You can read about Maps [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), and see all the available Collection methods <docs-link section="collection" path="class/Collection">here</docs-link>.
+You can read about Maps [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), and see all the available Collection methods <DocsLink section="collection" path="class/Collection">here</DocsLink>.
 :::

 This next step is how you'll dynamically retrieve all your newly created command files.
 The [`fs.readdirSync()`](https://nodejs.org/api/fs.html#fs_fs_readdirsync_path_options) method will return an array of all the file names in a directory, e.g. `['ping.js', 'beep.js']`.
 To ensure only command files get returned, use `Array.filter()` to leave out any non-JavaScript files from the array.
 With that array, you can loop over it and dynamically set your commands to the Collection you made above.